simongerula/automating_gmail/README.md

-# automating_gmail
+# Automating Gmail

+Script created to send emails automatically.

+## Technologies

+python with libraries: smtplib, getpass, time

+## How to use

+The body of the message can be multiline and must be written in the file body_mail.txt

-In case of security error when sending the message follow the steps:
+## In case of security error when sending the message follow the steps:

 Turn On Allow Less Secure Apps Access Google Account Steps.